awt2542/ViewController-for-Framer/README.md

 sketch.home.onClick -> Views.slideInRight(menu)
 ```

+To get started, just create a new ViewController and import a Sketch file with properly named layers. autoLink is "true" by default.

 See [available transitions](#transitions) and the separate [sketch plugin](#sketch) that helps you with renaming your layers.

 Example project: [http://share.framerjs.com/qzxwtystb9vb/](http://share.framerjs.com/qzxwtystb9vb/)